-Dominion previously provided the results of strainer head loss testing, including the impact of chemical effects, in letters dated February 29, 2008 (ML080650562), February 27, 2009 (ML090641018), and December 17, 2009 (ML093521426).
+Dominion previously provided the results of strainer head loss testing, including the impact of chemical effects, in letters dated February 29, 2008 (ML080650563) and February 27, 2009 (ML090641038).
 The testing results demonstrated acceptable allowable strainer head loss.

-Characterization of In-Vessel Effects
+Characterization of In-vessel Effects

-As noted above, Dominion intends to follow the resolution strategy proposed by the PWROG for establishing in-vessel acceptance criteria for the type of plant design that exists at SPS 1 and 2.
+As noted above, Dominion intends to follow the resolution strategy proposed by the PWROG for establishing in-vessel acceptance criteria for the type of plant design that exists at NAPS 1 and 2.
 The PWROG comprehensive GSI-191 program is designed to develop acceptance criteria to support resolution under Option 2 (deterministic) as described in SECY-12-0093.
 The PWROG program includes loss of coolant accident (LOCA) analyses and corroborative testing that will develop acceptance criteria that may provide less restrictive in-vessel debris limits than WCAP-16793, Revision 2, or preclude the need for specific in-vessel debris limits altogether.

-Licensing Basis Commitment
+Licensing Basis Commitments

-Dominion currently has one outstanding commitment regarding the resolution of GSI-191 for SPS 1 and 2.
-Specifically, in letter dated February 27, 2009 (ML090641018), Dominion committed to determine the corrective actions for resolution of potential chemical and downstream effects on the reactor core and flowpaths and provide the corrective actions to the NRC within 90 days following the issuance of WCAP-16793-NP, Revision 2, and the associated NRC Safety Evaluation Report (SER).
-The NRC SER for WCAP-16793, Rev. 2, was issued April 8, 2013.
-However, based on the information contained within this document regarding the intended direction to be taken to resolve GSI-191 in-vessel downstream effects, this statement is no longer applicable.
-A new commitment as a result of this closure effort is listed in Attachment 3 and subsumes the commitment identified above.
+Dominion currently has two outstanding commitments regarding the resolution of GSI-191 for NAPS 1 and 2.
+The commitments are as follows:

+- Determine the corrective actions for resolution of potential chemical and downstream effects on the reactor core and flowpaths and provide the corrective actions to the NRC within 90 days following the issuance of revised WCAP-16793-NP and the associated NRC Safety Evaluation Report (SER).
+[Reference Dominion letter dated February 27, 2009 (ML090641038).] - 2.
+Dominion will take appropriate additional corrective actions (e.g., recalculate debris generation totals, fibrous insulation removal, jacketing, additional testing, etc.) as may be applicable [to remediate the subsequently identified TempMat insulation in containment ZOIs.]
+If the corrective actions require additional plant modifications or testing, Dominion will provide the NRC with a schedule for the subsequent actions required to ensure the NAPS 1 and 2 containment sump systems conform to design requirements.
+This schedule will be provided within six months of completion of the industry activities and NRC concurrence of the test and analyses results.
+[Reference Dominion letter dated April 27, 2011 (ML111180686).]

+However, based on the information contained within this document, the previously established commitments are considered closed based on the intended direction to be taken to resolve GSI-191 in-vessel downstream effects and to remediate the identified TempMat as described herein.
+New commitments as a result of this closure effort are listed in Attachment 3 and subsume the two commitments listed above.